-- inflammatory bowel disease, including diverticulitis or a perforated bowel
+- inflammatory bowel disease, such as diverticulitis or a perforated bowel

 - trauma to the liver by accident or injury

-According to research published in the New England Journal of Medicine, diabetics are at a higher risk for this condition, as diabetics are often more susceptible to infection.
-(Yu & Lee, 2011)
+According to research published in the Clinical Infectious Diseases (CID), people with diabetes are at 3.6 times the risk for this condition because they’re often more susceptible to infection.

-PLA symptoms resemble those of gallbladder inflammation or massive infection, and may include:
+PLA symptoms resemble those of gallbladder inflammation or massive infection.
+They may include:

 - right upper abdominal pain

-- sudden dramatic weight loss (10 pounds in a few weeks)
+- sudden dramatic weight loss, such as 10 pounds in a few weeks

 - dark-colored urine